TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Examples/ContextualMenu/Index.rst

    options.contextMenu.table.pages.disableItems = edit,new

-If you want to disable the items just for certain context (e.g. tree) add the `.tree` key after table name like that:
+If you want to disable the items just for certain context (for example tree) add the `.tree` key after table name like that:

 .. code-block:: typoscript